ardiantrik-mts/cypress_gorestin/README.md

 ## Pre-Requisite Installation

-This code run with NodeJS, so please install it first
+This code run with NodeJS, so please install it first from https://nodejs.org/en/

 ## Run it Locally